Anxiety is a common response to stress and its symptoms can be as mild as a feeling of unease or worry, or as severe as having a panic attack.

-The Yale University AIDS Program found that as many as 38 per cent of people with HIV will encounter an anxiety disorder.
+The Yale University AIDS Program found that as many as 38% of people with HIV will encounter an anxiety disorder.

-It is perfectly normal to experience some anxiety with the ups and downs of managing a long-term condition such as HIV.
-You may find that your anxiety levels rise in the months following your diagnosis, for example, or as you begin anti-HIV treatment.
+It is perfectly normal to experience some anxiety alongside the ups and downs of managing a long-term condition such as HIV.
+You may find that your anxiety levels rise in the months following your diagnosis or as you begin antiretroviral treatment.

 It is important to remember that anxiety itself is not a mental health disorder but a natural response to fear and uncertainty.